- Published on Tuesday, 07 February 2012 00:49

 Waldo Road (State Road 24) Daytime lane closures just north of Northeast 39th Avenue for construction of a driveway and a right turn lane.

-County Road 125 (Manntown Bridge) Daytime lane closures to replace the bridge by installing piers for the new bridge foundation.
-The bridge is scheduled to be closed to all traffic beginning January 16 for four months for bridge replacement.
-Traffic will be detoured to Mud Lake Road (County Road 130) to State Road 121 to I-10 and back to CR 125.
+County Road 125 (Manntown Bridge) The Manntown Bridge, just south of Interstate 10, is closed to all traffic for four months to accommodate bridge replacement.
+Traffic is detoured to Mud Lake Road (County Road 130), State Road 121, I-10 and back to CR 125.

 US 301 Crews will be repainting the roadway lines between the Alachua and Clay county lines which is a moving operation.

-Branford Highway (SR 247) Work is scheduled to begin on adding a northbound right turn lane onto Bascom Norris Road.
-Utility companies have approximately 40 days to move their utility lines off the east side of the road which should not impact traffic.
+Branford Highway (SR 247) Work to add a northbound right turn lane onto Bascom Norris Road is underway and utility companies are moving their utility lines off the east side of the road which should not impact traffic.

 US 41/441 Daytime lane closures from US 90 to the Alachua County line to repaint the roadway markings.